Shah-Miloni/is-445-Homework6.1/index.md

 #### Encoding Types
 - **X-axis (Nominal):** Displays city names, representing the categorical variable of cities.
 - **Y-axis (Quantitative):** Represents the count of licenses with the selected status in each city.
-- **Color Nominal):** Differentiates cities using unique colors to enhance visual distinction.
 - **Tooltip:** Shows the city name and corresponding license count for the selected status when hovering over the bars.
 -
 #### Color Scheme
-A categorical color palette is applied to visually differentiate the cities in the chart.
+A color palette is applied to visually differentiate the cities in the chart.
 This ensures that each city is represented with a distinct color

 #### Data Transformations
 The dataset was filtered based on the selected License Status to focus on a specific status.
 Afterward, the data was grouped by City, and the count of licenses for the selected status in each city was calculated.
 The top 10 cities were then sorted by the count of licenses and displayed on the chart.